-- 0x4000: In some EtherCAT devices the channel parameters are stored here (as an alternative to the 0x8000 range). - 0x6000: Input PDOs ("input" from the perspective of the EtherCAT master) - 0x7000: Output PDOs ("output" from the perspective of the EtherCAT master)
+- 0x4000: here are the channel parameters for some EtherCAT devices.
+Historically, this was the first parameter area before the 0x8000 area was introduced.
+EtherCAT devices that were previously equipped with parameters in 0x4000 and changed to 0x8000 support both ranges for compatibility reasons and mirror internally. - 0x6000: Input PDOs ("input" from the perspective of the EtherCAT master) - 0x7000: Output PDOs ("output" from the perspective of the EtherCAT master)